splitio/split-evaluator/README.md

 ## Build Docker Image
 This command must be executed at root folder
-`docker build -t splitsoftware/callhome:1.2 .`
+`docker build -t splitsoftware/callhome:1.2 . && docker build -t splitsoftware/callhome:latest .`

 ## Push Docker Image
 Before pushing image you must be logged in docker cloud.
 So run this command:
 `docker login`
 And push the image:
-`docker push splitsoftware/callhome:1.2`
+`docker push splitsoftware/callhome:1.2 && docker push splitsoftware/callhome:latest`

 Pushing `latest` image.
 If tag is not explicit on `docker pull` command, the tag will be set by Docker engine as `latest`.
 So it is important create an image with this tag and push it.